This is used to point a domain to a specific IP address.

 An extension that is directly below a TLD.

-A domain name consisting of multiple words with a character sequence that when put together can be interepreted to mean something else – sometimes with embarassing results.
+A domain name consisting of multiple words with a character sequence that when put together can be interpreted to mean something else – sometimes with embarrassing results.

 A separate address under a domain name, e.g. test.example.com